michaeldrotar/Better-Cupid/readme.md

 Once you've gotten your feet wet in the source and have made a contribution that you'd like to add to the main repo, you may submit a [Pull Request](https://help.github.com/articles/using-pull-requests/).
 That will give me the ability to review the changes and pull them into the repo or make adjustments. :)

+## Licensing

+I like to develop things that other people can use and, more importantly, learn from.
+For that reason, Better Cupid is licensed under the simple and permissive MIT license.
+For more information, see the [License] file.

 ## Changelog

 ### Version 0.10.0